faderskd/faderskd.github.io/_posts/2023-11-29-kafka-transactions.markdown

 the message but will use the same sequence number.
 As we said previously the broker remembers which sequence numbers was sent, so it knows what to expect next.
 If the first try saved a message, the broker expects higher sequence number, and rejects lower sequences.
 From the producer perspective the request failed, so it uses the same sequence, but from the broker it was successful, and it increases the next expected sequence for this particular (PID, topic, partition).
-The idempotence mechanism work properly here.
+The idempotence mechanism is sufficient here.
 2. `Producer restart` - our application publishing messages may restart or crash at any time.
 What if the producer sent the message, it was persisted by the broker and just before receiving the response the application was restarted ?
-The new producer will be created, it will send `InitPidRequest` and gets new PID.
+The newly created producer sends `InitPidRequest` and gets new PID.
 In our example app we commit offset after successful publish, we didn't do that before the restart.
 We reprocess last message, send it with a completely new PID and sequence and we have duplicate.
-The idempotence does not work here.
+This time the idempotence is not enough.
 3. `Broker restart` - another scenario is when we publish message to Kafka, it is persisted in broker, but the broker restarted/failed just before the response was sent back to the producer.
 Let's see what producer configuration is needed to enable idempotence.